aetting/lm-diagnostics/README.md

 # Code

+[All code is now designed to be run in Python 3.]

 The code in this section can be used to process the diagnostic datasets for input to a language model, and then to run the diagnostic tests on that language model's predictions.
 The code should be used in three steps:

 ### Step 1: Process datasets to produce inputs for LM